Rail Cargo Austria: History and figures

 During the late 1990s and early 2000s, a movement towards rail liberalisation gained traction across Europe, including in Austria.
-During 2001, operations of the first external railway undertakings on ÖBB’s rail network commenced; within six years, the new railway operations had resulted in an increase of 500% in train kilometers traveled.
-Officials opted to reorganise the state opened Austrian Federal Railways, (ÖBB); during the early 2000s, it was decided to spin out its freight operations as a separate entity.
-Accordingly, on 1 January 2005, Rail Cargo Austria (RCA) was established, becoming one of three operative sub-companies of ÖBB-Holding AG.
-RCA unites the five business units Rail Cargo Logistics, Rail Cargo Operator, Rail Cargo Carrier, Rail Cargo Wagon and Maintenance (ÖBB-Technische Services) under the brand name Rail Cargo Group (RCG).
+During 2001, operations of the first external railway undertakings on ÖBB's rail network commenced; within six years, the new railway operations had resulted in an increase of 500% in train kilometers traveled. ÖBB decided to spin out its freight operations as a separate entity with Rail Cargo Austria (RCA) established on 1 January 2005.
+RCA united the five business units Rail Cargo Logistics, Rail Cargo Operator, Rail Cargo Carrier, Rail Cargo Wagon and Maintenance (ÖBB-Technische Services) under the brand name Rail Cargo Group (RCG).

 In concept, RCA operates on a competitive in a liberalised rail transport sector alongside numerous other market-oriented companies.
 Despite this perspective, from the onset of operations, RCA has collaborate closely with ÖBB and established agencies on matters of infrastructure, being particularly interested in measures to reduce or remove impediments to traffic across the Austrian rail network.
 The prevailing alpine geography present in Austria has long presented challenges to railway operations, necessitating close monitoring of weather conditions and preventative measures to safely operate and guard against potential damage from mountain torrents, avalanches and sheer rockfaces.

 RCA quickly sought to expand its presence internationally, particularly in central and eastern Europe; this process was aided by the company already undertaking 75% of all international cargo services.
 Prior to the process being abandoned by the incoming Slovakian government in 2006, the company had been recognised as having submitted the best bid for the Slovakian goods traffic railway company ZSSK Cargo, which was set to be privatised.
 Via the acquisition of two separate companies, RCA entered the Spanish rail market.
 By July 2007, RCA was reportedly transporting 93 million tons of cargo, making it the fourth largest rail freight company in Europe.

 By mid-2007, RCA was assessing opportunities related to the goods transport division of the Hungarian State Railways (MÁV-Cargo), which policy makers had declared their intention to privatise.
 During 2008, the RCA purchased the freight transport division of the Hungarian Railways (MÁV Cargo Rt.); the Rail Cargo Hungaria Zrt.
 (RCH) transports 135,000 trains and 32 million tons of goods annually.
+On 1 March 2010 MAV Cargo was renamed Rail Cargo Hungaria.

 During 2016, RCG recorded an annual turnover of 2.1 billion euros.
 At the time, it consisted of 8,400 employees, held more than 50 operating companies; more than 30 of those are majority shareholdings.
 RCG had also established offices in 18 individual countries; its home markets were considered to be Austria and Hungary.